 Begum Akhtar (Durga Jasraj) plays her part in rescuing Vasantrao from yet another moment of doubt.
 Serendipity has male and female faces, taking the form of a fan and a lavani singer who give Vasantrao the confidence to throw caution to the winds.

 The exploration of Vasantrao’s drudge years stretches out the film to 180 minutes.
 Despite being schematic and repetitive, Me Vasantrao commands attention on account of strongly written scenes, committed actors and a glorious score by Rahul Deshpande and Bhushan Mate.

 Vasantrao finally comes into his own with Purushottam Dharvekar’s blockbuster stage production Katiyar Kaljat Ghusli.
 The musical play, about the rivalry between the Hindustani classical singers Khansaheb and Shastri, starred Vasantrao Deshpande as Khansahab.
 (The play was adapted by actor-filmmaker Subodh Bhave for the film Katiyar Kaljat Ghusli in 2015.)

-Dharmadhikari and his co-writer attempt to provide contextualise Khansahab’s obduracy, which leads to professional and personal ruin.
+Dharmadhikari and his co-writer attempt to contextualise Khansahab’s obduracy, which leads to professional and personal ruin.
 Me Vasantrao proposes that Khansahab’s stubbornness mirrors the difficult experiences of the man who portrays him on the stage – among the film’s most inspired ideas.

 Me Vasantrao is sometimes plays out like an episodic series with too much attention on cliche-ridden eureka instances and too little investment in moments that might have provided greater psychological shading.
 The decision to shoot the actors in tight close-ups benefits only the more seasoned among them.